 This post may contain affiliate links.
 See my disclosure policy.

-These copycat Starbucks sous vide egg bites are cheesy, creamy, and protein-packed!
-I love how easy they are to prep and customize.
+These copycat Starbucks sous vide egg bites are cheesy, creamy, and packed with protein!
+They are easy to make and cook perfectly every time.

 Love creative egg recipes?
 Try my Turkish eggs, spinach frittata, egg white omelette, or crustless quiche next.